-Once again, we stopped students as they were roaming about campus to ask them what information they wish they knew earlier about living and learning at Beloit.
+Once again, we stopped students as they were roaming about campus to ask them what little tidbits they wish they knew earlier about living and learning at Beloit.
 Whether you’re a freshman or a senior, you’ve most likely had a moment where you thought, “Why didn’t anyone tell me that?”
 Well, good news.
-This is a summary of information that could transform your November.
+This is a summary of information that could transform your December.

 Did you know?